vchain-us/ledger-compliance-node/README.md

 ### Verified or Safe read and write

-immudb provides built-in cryptographic verification for any entry.
+Ledger compliance provides built-in cryptographic verification for any entry.
 The client implements the mathematical validations while the application uses as a traditional read or write operation:

 ```
 try {